jpike/noah_ark/README.md

 Audio hasn't been planned yet.
 However, the audio will likely be simple to match the graphical style.

-## Tile Maps

-[Tiled](http://www.mapeditor.org/) is used to make tile maps for the game.
-This editor was chosen for the following reasons:
-* Relatively up-to-date with common features
-* Relatively up-to-date parsing libraries
-* Output formats that would allow easier creation of a custom parsing library if need

 ## Bugs/Want to Help?

 If you find any bugs (including build issues), let me know.
 If you'd like to contribute in some way (programming, art, music, etc.), contact me as well.